-20.1 Pursuant to Minn.
+- 20.1 Pursuant to Minn.
 Stat. § 473J.12, the Authority will issue a Request for Proposals for an employment assistance firm, preferably minority-owned, or owned by a disabled individual or a woman, to create an employment program to recruit, hire, and retain minorities for the Stadium facility.
-The Authority intends to supplement its statutory mandate and engage an employment assistance firm to identify, train, and facilitate the hiring and utilization of both minorities and women by the Construction Manager and its Subcontractors hired to construct the Project.

-- 20.2 Construction.
-The Authority will issue a Request for Proposal to create an employment program to identify, train, recruit, and facilitate the hiring and utilization of minorities and women by the Construction Manager and its Subcontractors hired to construct the Project. - 20.3 Facility Operation.
-The Authority will issue a Request for Proposal to create an employment program to identify, train, recruit, and facilitate the hiring and utilization of minorities and women to work in the Stadium facility after it is constructed.
+The Authority intends to supplement its statutory mandate and engage an employment assistance firm to identify, train, and facilitate the hiring and utilization of minorities, women, and veterans by the Construction Manager and its Subcontractors hired to construct the Project. - 20.2 Construction.
+The Authority will issue a Request for Proposal to create an employment program to identify, train, recruit, and facilitate the hiring and utilization of minorities, women, and veterans by the Construction Manager and its Subcontractors hired to construct the Project. - 20.3 Facility Operation.
+The Authority will issue a Request for Proposal to create an employment program to identify, train, recruit, and facilitate the hiring and utilization of minorities, women, and veterans to work in the Stadium facility after it is constructed.